 KairosCamp encompasses a series of institutes for authors and editors/publishers learning to publish digital humanities projects.

-We offer a range of in-class and one-on-one lessons for students and faculty interested in learning more about DH methods and tools for classroom use.
+We offer a range of in-class and one-on-one lessons for students and faculty interested in learning more about DH methods and tools.